Welshy92/jacobs-tech-tips/README.md

 * A list of keyboard shortcuts that will cut down time while performing some basic tasks.
 * Useful tips to help maintain your system.
 These include;
-    - Using Windows features such as Windows Defender, Windows Updates, Task manager, Task Scheduler and Defragging.
+    - Using Windows features such as Windows Updates (contains a video tutorial), Task manager and Startup tasks.
-    - Clearing clutter via File explorer, Web broswers or Add and Remove programs.
     - Backing up files using Physical media or cloud backup such as OneDrive
 * A list of useful programs or websites that can add a user to make their life with a computer a bit easier.